 This explains Guybrush’s awkward appearance, the many clichés and anachronisms like incongruous technology.
 The longer I thought about it, the more I noticed.
 There is a strange tunnel that connects two islands and doesn’t fit into the world at all – because to a kid, a tunnel can easily be a mysterious connecting path between two islands.
 More fundamentally, the first game begins with Guybrush inexplicibly arriving on an unfamiliar island with a strange desire to become a pirate.
 He has to pass tests of courage, (successfully) falls in love with the only woman and defeats the evil tyrant.
 The fourth wall is broken continuously and Guybrush gives clear hints that his adventure is a game.
 Guybrush can hold his breath for ten minutes, and when even that isn’t enough, because he’s at the bottom of the sea with a block attached to his leg, he simply pockets the rock and surfaces.
 It’s children’s logic.
 And it’s that logic that makes up so much of the series’ appeal.

 Of course it also works as splendid nonsense without this narrative level, but that level gives the game a certain depth, much like the ending of the LEGO movie, which enhances many aspects of the story in retrospect.
 In this sense, the ending is by no means pulled out of a hat.
 It wasn’t just a dream with no further explanation.
-It is about something.
+It was about something.
 Something more substantial than some guy trying to be a pirate and suceeding in hilarious ways.
 Hints towards the ending can be found everywhere in the game.
 Guybrush searches for a big treasure, but what he finds is a ticket to “another world” where Guybrush is “safe from LeChuck’s wrath” This is the real Guybrush’s desire to escape to another world where he won’t be pushed around by his brother.
-The finale actually takes place in the basement of the fair.
+The finale actually takes place in the basement of the carnival.

-But just like the fair robbed me of my illusion in 1991 and Chuckie’s red eyes gave me hope, now it’s those same red eyes that bother me.
+But just like the carnival robbed me of my illusion in 1991 and Chuckie’s red eyes gave me hope, now it’s those same red eyes that bother me.
 I don’t assume that this ending was already planned when Monkey Island 1 was written.
 The first part is far too serious and consistent in its Caribbean world for that.
 And yet Ron Gilbert has managed to create a coherent overall work that enhances both games.
 But then, why does Gilbert make Chuckie’s eyes red?
 That’s the really cheap, hollow twist, the backdoor for an “You know what?
-Maybe it was in fact that creepy pirate that tricked you into thinking you were just brothers with voodoo magic”.
+Maybe it was in fact that creepy pirate that tricked you into thinking you were just brothers with voodoo magic“.
 And basically, that’s the track that Monkey Island 3 follows a little shameful.

 I think that’s just wrong.
 If you’re going to go for it, go for it.
 And just as I decided as a kid that the world of Monkey Island was real and the ghost pirate was still up to his antics, I now choose to mistake Chuckie’s red eyes for a reflection of light.
-Monkey Island 1 and 2 are a completed story and everything that comes after are spin-offs with little narrative value.
+Monkey Island 1 and 2 are a completed story and everything that comes after are wonderful spin-offs with little narrative value.

 After publishing my list of 30 games spanning 30 years, I thought it might be a good idea to publish a text about an aspect of each of those games here on Wall Jump.
 Let’s see how long I can keep this up.